Seal of Dane County County of Dane

 Carbon Neutrality in Facilities, Fleet, and Land Operations

-This carbon neutrality goal means that, by 2030, on an annual basis the total emissions from Dane County's facilities and fleet will be equal to (or less than) the amount of natural carbon sequestration Dane County achieves through the county's land operations (restoring land to prairie, for example).
+Dane County operations is also working to become carbon neutral by 2030.
+Being carbon neutral means that, each year, the total emissions from Dane County's buildings and vehicles will be equal to (or less than) the amount of natural carbon sequestration Dane County achieves through the county's land operations (restoring land to prairie, for example).

 The graph below illustrates the carbon neutrality goal: as emissions are reduced and the amount of verified natural carbon sequestration increases, these two bars will meet in 2030, achieving carbon neutrality.

-Dane County's Progress on Carbon Neutrality in Facility, Fleet and Land Operations
+Dane County's Progress on Carbon Neutrality in Building, Vehicle and Land Operations

 (Metric Tons CO2 equivalent or MTCO2e)

-Dane County's emissions from facilities and fleet include all of the following:
+Dane County's emissions from buildings and vehicles include all of the following:

 • Natural gas and propane use, mostly to heat our buildings